comet-toolkit/punpy/docs/content/punpy_standalone.rst

 For the MC method, the number of MC samples that is used is set as the first argument when creating the MCPropagation object (see example above).
 Two approaches can be followed to propagate the MC samples of the input quantities to the measurand, depending on whether the measurement function can be applied to numpy arrays of arbitrary size.

+By default, MC samples are processed one-by-one.
+This is equivalent to setting the optional `parallel_cores` keyword to 1.
+However, some measurement functions allow to process all the MC samples simultaneously.
-The most computationally efficient way is to pass an array consisting of all MC steps of an input quantity instead of the input quantity themselves.
-Each of the input quantities will thus get an additional dimension in the MC sample.
+When this is possible, it is the most computationally efficient way to propagate MC uncertainties.
+In this case, a numpy array consisting of all MC steps of an input quantity is passed to the measurement function instead of the input quantity themselves.
+Each of the input quantities will thus get an additional MC dimension and these higher dimension input quantities are used as arguments to the measurement function, which will in turn return a measurand with this additional MC dimension.
 If the measurement function can deal with these higher dimensional arrays by just performing numpy operations, this gives the most computationally efficient MC propagation.
-This method is the default in punpy (which corresponds to setting the optional `parallel_cores` keyword to 0).
+In order to use this method, the optional `parallel_cores` keyword is to 0.

-However, this is not the case for every measurement function.
-If the inputs to the measurement function are less flexible, and don't support additional dimensions, it is possible to instead run the MC samples one by one.
+If the inputs to the measurement function are less flexible, and don't support additional dimensions, one can either use the default option (`parallel_cores=1`; run the MC samples one by one) or use parallel processing (`parallel_cores>1`).
-In order to pass each MC sample individually to the measurement function, it is possible to set the optional `parallel_cores` keyword to 1.
-In :ref:`punpy_memory_and_speed`, we will show how the same keyword can be used to do parallel processing for such measurement functions.
+In :ref:`punpy_memory_and_speed`, we provide some more detail on processing the MC samples simultaniously or in parallel.

 For the LPU methods, the numdifftools package (used within comet_maths) is used to calculate the Jacobian.
 This package automatically determines the stepsize in the numerical